 The Directory contains details of all collections whose holders agreed to share information on their holdings.

-If you would like to obtain the data as a CSV file for research purposes please send a request to the Reference Service.
+If you would like to obtain the data as a CSV file for research purposes please send a request to the Sound & Vision Reference Enquiry Team.

 Report on the National Audit of UK Sound Collections